-The above potential tax benefit for tax losses and deductible temporary differences has not been recognised in the statement of financial position as the recovery of this benefit is uncertain.
+The above potential tax benefit for tax losses has not been recognised in the statement of financial position as the recovery of this benefit is uncertain.
 The tax losses can only be utilised in the future if the continuity of ownership test is passed, or failing that, the same business test is passed.